 All the animals were overwhelmed by the melody, their eyes shone with a mystical light and soon afterwards Little Johnny heard a chorus of bleating, twittering, trilling, barking, braying, cackling, squeaking and chirruping.

 The animal music rose up to the sky and across the woods, united for the benefit of all living creatures.
 Then the true magic happened.
 An enchanting star appeared from nowhere, twinkling and sparkling.
-It hovered for a second on the pine-cone then vanished, scattering stardust which covered everything and everybody under its dazzling lustre.
+It hovered for a second on the pinecone vanishing presently, scattering stardust in its wake that covered everything and everybody under its dazzling lustre.
 At that moment, perfectly formed snowflakes started to descend from the sky.
 All the animals hugged and kissed one another, forming a circle around Johnny.

 Now it felt like a joyous Christmas to little Johnny, the same he used to have with his beloved mum and dad, a very long time ago.